jhucsf/spring2020/exercise/assembly2.md

 ---
 layout: default
-title: "Assembly language exercise"
+title: "Assembly language exercise 2"
 ---

 # Getting started

-This is an in-class assembly language exercise.
+This is an optional assembly language exercise.
+It's intended to provide you with and opportunity to practice writing x86-64 assembly language code.

-You should work in groups of 2 or 3 people (form a group with classmates who are sitting near you.)

 # Task

-You will write an x86-64 assembly language program that does the following:
+Your task is to write an x86-64 assembly language program that does the following:

 1. Read 20 integer values into an array (you can represent them as either 32 bit or 64 bit, and the program should allow both positive and negative values)
 2. Iterate through the array and keep track of how many values are in each of the following ranges: 0-19, 20-39, 40-59, 60-79, 81-99